HR Representative

 REQUIRED COMPETENCIES

-Must be able to maintain professionalism and boundaries while treating clients and staff with dignity and respect.
+Must be able to maintain program/guest/agency confidentiality and professional boundaries while treating each individual with dignity and respect.

 Communicates openly and honestly.